-This occupational competency analysis profile is critical to competent performance by quality undergraduate students.
+The design of occupational competency analysis profile was crucial for competent performance on quality undergraduate students.
 They are also the basis for the integration of higher education and contextual or applied learning.
 The significant points can be proposed as follows:

-- 1. Students must continually adapt to changing competency and technology as automotive components and systems become increasingly sophisticated. - 2.
-Dual training program between university and enterprise is the best preparation for these challenging technology-based learning. - 3.
-Opportunities should be done for students with operation to current situation or relative jobs.
+1. Students must continually adapt to changing competency and technology as automotive components and systems become increasingly sophisticated.

+2. Dual training program between university and enterprise is the best preparation for these challenging technology-based learning.

+3. Opportunities should be done for students with operation to current situation or relative jobs.
 The essentially skills as well as diagnostic and problem-solving skills, knowledge of electronics and instrumentation aptitude.

-The successful realization of competency-based education heavily relies on the teachers, who are expected to give up their role as 'knowledge transmitter' and adopt the new role of 'coach' (Enkenberg, 2001; Kerr, 1996; Pratt, 1998; Samuelowicz, 2001), and 'instructional designer' (Tennyson, 2001).
+The successful realization of competency-based education are heavily on the teachers, who expected to give up their role as 'knowledge transmitter' and adopt new role of 'coach' [5] [6] [21] [22], and 'instructional designer' [23] [24].
 Researcher hopes that this research has begun to address some of significant educational challenges of automotive technology performing.
-A thorough systematic curriculum and instructional development has resulted in establishment of clear, realistic and justifiable competency analysis profile.
+A thorough systematic curriculum and instructional development has resulted in establishment of clear, realistic and justifiable competency analysis profile [25].
 This comprehensive will facilitate common standards of training and professional practice which iterative approach to training program development.
 These reasons provide a universal structure for training and assessment of automotive technology on competency-based educational development.